Prachi9506/Focus-beta-Focus/README.md

    - Select the folder containing the extension files
    - The Focus Beta Focus icon should appear in your toolbar

-4. *Pin the Extension* (Optional but recommended)
-   - Click the puzzle piece icon in Chrome's toolbar
-   - Find "Focus Beta Focus" and click the pin icon

 ## 🚀 Quick Start Guide